RESEARCH STARTER

 People

-Nassau includes descendants of Black African enslaved people and European colonists.
-As of the 2010 census, about 90.6 percent of the Bahamian population was black, 4.7 percent was White, 2.1 percent was of mixed black and white descent, and about 1.7 percent identified as other or unspecified.
-The majority of white Bahamians are of English, Irish, and French descent.
-A socioeconomic class separation between Bahamians of African and European descent still exists.
-Bahamians of European and mixed-ethnicity are sometimes called Conchs or Conchy Joes, a pejorative term used to suggest the wealth and superiority of the colonial White loyalists.
+Nassau's population includes descendants of enslaved Africans and European colonists.
+As of the 2010 census, about 90.6 percent of the Bahamian population was Black, 4.7 percent was White, 2.1 percent was of mixed Black and White descent, and 1.7 percent identified as other or unspecified.
+The majority of White Bahamians trace their ancestry to English, Irish, and French settlers.
+Socioeconomic disparities between Bahamians of African and European descent persist, although efforts have been made toward greater equality.

 Economy

-The tourism industry accounts for a large percentage of the gross domestic product (GDP) in the Bahamas.
+According to the CIA World Factbook, the tourism industry accounts for a large percentage of the gross domestic product (GDP) in the Bahamas.
 According to World Travel and Tourism Council data, a record 7.25 million tourists visited the island in 2019, bringing in more than $4.15 billion, about 32 percent of the nation's GDP.
 However, tourism numbers plummeted in 2020 in the wake of the global COVID-19 pandemic.
 By 2021, slightly more than 891,000 tourists visited the island.
 However, the industry started to bounce back in 2022, with tourism officials predicting a return to pre-pandemic numbers in 2023.
+In terms of overall GDP composition, agriculture contributed approximately 0.4 percent, industry made up 8.8 percent, and services dominated with 80.8 percent, highlighting the Bahamas' heavy reliance on the services sector, particularly tourism.

 The majority of these revenues are brought in through Nassau and Paradise Island.
 More than half of the labor force of the Bahamas was employed either directly or indirectly through the tourism industry.
 A couple of the most lucrative tourist locations of the Bahamas are the Atlantis Casino on Paradise Island and the Crystal Palace Casino on Cable Beach.
 Nassau's Prince George Wharf also contributes to the tourism industry as a popular port of call for Caribbean cruise ships.
 The dock can support up to seven of the large-format cruise ships.